Defining Autism Spectrum Disorder

 Associated Emotional and Behavioural Difficulties

 Autism is a Spectrum Disorder, meaning that the severity of each of the symptoms described below will vary from individual to individual.
 How each of the symptoms are exhibited, the degree to which they affect the individual’s functioning and the level of support needed will be unique to each individual with ASD.
+One can find the right support with Classroom Behavior Management Strategies.

 Symptoms of restricted, repetitive patterns of behaviour, interests or activities as described in DSM – 5 (APA, 2013) that can cause challenging emotional and behavioural difficulties